 I think some of the attraction of post-apocalyptic fiction is that we get a chance to explore some of our greatest fears – the destruction of all that we know, and the possibility of being left alone.
 Characters who are placed in these conditions have to come face to face with their inner demons and, if they are to survive, conquer them.

-Check out an extract from my post-apocalyptic work in progress – Dust Bound in the Snippets page.
+Check out my post-apocalyptic fantasy – Dust Bound – here.

 I’ll leave you with a couple more questions – answer in the comments!